Skip to main content

 Exercise a high degree of caution

-We've reviewed our advice and continue to advise exercise a high degree of caution in Thailand overall.
-We've lowered our advice for Yala, Pattani, Narathiwat and Songkhla provinces.
-We now advise reconsider your need to travel to Yala, Pattani and Narathiwat provinces due to ongoing risks of low-level insurgent activity (see 'Safety').
+We continue to advise exercise a high degree of caution in Thailand overall.
+You can get a visa exemption for up to 60 days on arrival in Thailand for tourism and short-term business travel.
+We continue to advise reconsider your need to travel to Yala, Pattani and Narathiwat provinces.

 We advise:

-Exercise a high degree of caution to Thailand overall due to the risk of civil unrest and the threat of terrorism, including in Bangkok and Phuket.
+Exercise a high degree of caution in Thailand overall due to security and safety risks.

 Higher levels apply in some areas.